OUR GOAL IS TO MAKE YOU FEEL

 Read Bio

-Preyas Mehta, Clinical Director (Edison), PT, MS
+Preyas Mehta, Clinical Director, PT, MS

 Preyas was born and raised in India.
 He completed his bachelor’s degree in Physical Therapy from Rajiv Gandhi University of Health Sciences in India.
 Preyas then continued his education at Midwestern State University in Texas where he obtained his Master of Science in Exercise Physiology.